Rando-cal/FaunaCry/README.md

 # FaunaCry

 FaunaCry is a small app to help raise awareness about endangered species in your area.
-Enter you location and see a list of all the species that are endangered.
+Enter your location and see a list of all the species that are endangered near you.

 Use: Enter a location to get a list of species.